cnunciato/buildkite-sdk/README.md

 # Watch all projects for changes (which rebuilds the docs SDKs and re-runs all apps).
 npm run watch

 # Launch web servers for all docsets and watch all projects for changes.
-(Requires reload, though.)
+(Requires reload.)
 npm run dev

 # Publish to npm, PyPi pkg.go.dev, and RubyGems.